phake/phake.github.io/docs/documentation/stubbing.md

 }
 ```

-You will notice a few of differences between this example and the example in :ref:`stubbing-multiple-calls`.
+You will notice a few of differences between this example and the example in [Stubbing Multiple Calls](#stubbing-multiple-calls).
 The first
 difference is that there is only one call to `Phake::when()`.
 The second difference is that I have chained together three
 calls to `thenReturn()`.
 The third difference is instead of passing one of my mock Item
 objects I have passed the result of the `Phake::anyParameters()` method.
 This is a special argument
 matcher in Phake that essentially says match any call to the method regardless of the number of parameters or the
 value of those parameters.
-You can learn more about `Phake::anyParameters()` in :ref:`wildcard-parameters`.
+You can learn more about `Phake::anyParameters()` in [Wildcard Parameters](./method-parameter-matchers.md#wildcard-parameters).

 So, this single call to `Phake::when()` is saying: "Whenever a call to `$cart->addItem()`
 is made, regardless of the parameters, return 10 for the first call, 20 for the second call, and 30 for the third